j-quelly/ispellits/README.md

 - [x] snow not displaying [12/1/2016]
 - [x] fixes URI to API in client.js [12/1/2016]
 - [x] fixes use of client.createPlayer [12/1/2016]
+- [x] IE does not support includes [12/7/2016]
+- [ ] server seems to try and GET before finishing POST --need promise?
-- [ ] production server is not saving player
+- [ ] production server is not displaying saved players, may need promise
+	- [ ] there could be an issue with deprecated use of mpromise?
-- [ ] IE does not support includes
+- [ ] need space after lives

 ### 2.x.x
 - [ ] react native